Novetta/CLAVIN-NERD/README.md

 Using CLAVIN with Stanford NER (i.e., the CLAVIN-NERD distribution) results in significantly higher accuracy than with the default Apache OpenNLP NameFinder entity extractor.
 We recommend using CLAVIN-NERD or Novetta's [AdaptNLP](https://github.com/Novetta/adaptnlp) over OpenNLP.
 Stanford NER is not included in the standard CLAVIN release because Stanford NER is GPL-licensed and we are committed to distributing CLAVIN itself via the Apache License.
 Thus, the GPL-licensed CLAVIN-NERD distribution makes CLAVIN available for use with Stanford NER while preserving the freedom of the core CLAVIN source code under the terms of the Apache License.

+Novetta also maintains the [CLAVIN-Rest](https://github.com/novetta/clavin-rest) project, which provides a RESTful microservice wrapper around [CLAVIN](https://github.com/Novetta/CLAVIN) or CLAVIN-NERD.
+To use CLAVIN-NERD with CLAVIN-Rest, you simply have to edit the CLAVIN-Rest POM.
+CLAVIN-Rest is configured (and provides instructions) to easily build and run this package as a docker image.

 ## Breaking changes

 This release includes breaking changes in the form of an update to all namespaces.
 The namespaces have been changed from com.bericotech to com.novetta which reflects a change in corporate ownership, and re-alignment to our new domain.